-If you have an Amex card, you probably receive special offers from this travel agency from time to time.
-American Express Travel has several different arms, such as the luxurious Fine Hotels + Resorts program and their Global Business Travel program.
+If you have an Amex card, you probably receive special offers from this travel agency occasionally.
+American Express Travel has several arms, such as the luxurious Fine Hotels + Resorts program and its Global Business Travel program.

-Amex has a far reach around the world and very strong partnerships with hotels and other operators, often guaranteeing you some of the best services at your destination.
+Amex has a far reach worldwide and very strong partnerships with hotels and other operators, often guaranteeing you some of the best services at your destination.
 It is especially interesting, therefore, when booking luxurious trips or high-end destinations.

-With a huge array of package trips available all around the world, G Adventures has a trip for just about anyone.
+With a huge array of package trips available worldwide, G Adventures has a trip for just about anyone.
 They advertise small groups on each tour, local guides, and a focus on safety.

 You can search for trips on their website by continent, age group, type of travel, theme… and even more.
 With the complexity of travel nowadays, they also have extensive information about the Covid situation and what to expect.

 Intrepid is another well-established and worldwide travel agency.
 You’ll be impressed with exploring destinations by continent and region on their site and seeing all of the countries they go to.

 Travelers have great things to say about their experiences all over the world with this travel agency and are specifically satisfied with the local guides at the destination.
 They also offer a good balance of excursions and free time on trips.